 After a devastating motor vehicle collision in New York, it can be difficult to focus on anything except your physical recovery.
 Yet when you have sustained severe injuries in a crash, you are most likely unable to work, and the bills will soon become overwhelming—from household bills you cannot pay due to lost wages to medical bills connected to treatment for your injuries.
-When an auto insurance claim is insufficient to get you the compensation you need and deserve, it may be time to think about filing a car accident lawsuit to seek compensatory damages for your losses.
+As Capaz Law Firm explains, when an auto insurance claim is insufficient to get you the compensation you need and deserve, it may be time to think about filing a car accident lawsuit to seek compensatory damages for your losses.

 If you want to file a car accident lawsuit in New York, you will need to take some important steps before you actually file your claim.
 One of our New York auto accident lawyers can help.

 Work with a New York Auto Accident Lawyer to Determine if You Meet the Serious Injury Threshold